BenoitLecolier/PoC-Authentication/README.md

 - Public page is the application default page
 - Public page must be always available
 - Private page is only available to authenticated user

+For now the login form raise a user:signin event wich is handled, for now, in the login_app.js.
+For the moment the form content is only loged in the console, and the authentication and authorization must be implemented